This easy sewing project yields the perfect patriotic blanket for all your summer picnics. Bonus: it folds into itself to use as a tote!

 You guys might remember this patriotic sewing idea from last year when I guest posted on the Sugarbee Crafts blog.
 This dress and blanket are still some of my favorite patriotic projects so here’s some inspiration for you this summer!
 (Side note…do you believe how little Marilyn is here?? #allthefeels)

-The dress is simply an Alcoy Dress made out of patriotic fabrics (red stripes from Girl Charlee several years ago, anchor fabric from a repurposed skirt)…read on for instructions on how to make the blanket/tote bag!
+The dress is simply an Alcoy Dress (a free pattern!) made out of patriotic fabrics (red stripes from Girl Charlee several years ago, anchor fabric from a repurposed skirt)…read on for instructions on how to make the blanket/tote bag!

 What you’ll need: